anish-dhanrajani/FIRE-QML-WINNERS-QNLP/README.md

   <li>pytket</li>
   <li>pytket-qiskit</li>
 </ol>
+These packages can be installed using: pip install -r requirements.txt
 **<h2>Running the Project</h2>**
 <ol>
   <li>Data Preparation: Load datasets by placing them in the specified directory, as referenced in the code.</li>